“Nobody Died At Sandy Hook”

 “A 2014 Connecticut report on charitable donations lists organizations such as The Animal Center, Inc., Newtown Forest Association, Inc., Sandy Hook Arts Center for Kids, and Angels of Sandy Hook Bracelets, all raising funds for Sandy Hook Elementary.” pg.
 87

-If the existence of charities is proof of a conspiracy, then I guess cancer doesn’t exist and no one is starving in Africa.
+If the mere existence of charities proves a conspiracy, then I guess cancer is a hoax, and no one in the world is starving.

 “The continuing media blitz has created an impression that the Sandy Hook hoax was all about gun control.
 Meanwhile, however, the gun industry has benefited immensely.” pg.
 87